clubajax/base-component/README.md

 }
 ```

-Alternatively, an HTML string can be used with the 'templateString' property:
+Alternatively, an HTML string can be used with the `templateString` property:
 ```javascript
 class TestTmplId extends BaseComponent {
     get templateString () {